XiaoLing941212/Summer-Leet-Code/README.md

 ### Goal
 At least 2-3 questions per day on weekdays.

-Saturday is basketball day.
+Saturday is basketball day. :basketball:

-Sunday is sleeping day.
+Sunday is sleeping day. :zzz:

 ### Types and Questions
 DP: 516, 221